 You may think that you will easily brush off the criticism of your relatives but it is not that easy.
 The criticism will suck all life from your soul.

-That is why deciding whether to attend the funeral of your abusive mother is a big deal.
+That is why deciding whether or not to attend the funeral of your abusive parent is a big deal.
 It is not only about how you feel about it but also what other people feel about it.

 In this article, I want to help you make a decision whether to attend the funeral of your abusive mother or not.

 I want to help you not to have any regrets after the funeral of your abusive mother.

 Not Attending your Abusive Parent’s Funeral

 Let’s start here; put aside all the anger you have against your parent for a while.
 That woman who is lying in the coffin carried you in her womb for nine months.

 She felt the weight of carrying you around and she was never ashamed of walking around with a protruding belly because of you.

 On the day of delivery, she went into labor and risked her life for you to be born.
 She endured pain for your sake.

 After you were born, she breastfed you until you were old enough to eat other foods.
 All that time, she took care of you.